syncfusion-content/windowsforms-docs/WindowsForms/GroupView/GroupView-Events.md

 ## GroupViewItemRenamed Event

-It occurs when a GroupView Item has been renamed by an Inplace edit operation.
+It occurs when a GroupView Item has been renamed by an in-place edit operation.

 The event handler receives an argument of type GroupItemRenamedEventArgs.
 The event properties associated with the GroupItemRenamedEventArgs are as follows.